 Please see the below Health and Safety Update section for information about vaccination requirements for the 2021-22 academic year.
 This includes information about booster shot requirements.
 Please also read this page carefully for other information regarding accessing the Juilliard buildings.

 The safety of our community and the integrity of the Juilliard experience will continue to be our top priorities.
 We will continue to assess our plan according to any health and safety guidelines that arise throughout the year.

 #JuilliardThrivesTogether, and our success depends on our collective willingness to follow the same set of health and safety procedures.
 A key component of this safety plan is YOU.
 These plans are only effective with your cooperation, and we are relying on everyone who enters the building to observe the safety procedures.

 Our health and safety plan was developed in close consultation with medical experts, prevailing public health guidance, and our health and facilities colleagues at Lincoln Center.
-These protocols will allow us to return to in-person instruction in 2021-22 and will be assessed throughout the year as we monitor changing health guidelines.
+These protocols allowed us to return to in-person instruction in the fall 2021 semester and will continue to be assessed throughout the year as we monitor changing health guidelines.
 All protocols are subject to change if health guidelines require it.

 The core of our health and safety plan is that all members of the community—including students, faculty, and staff, as well as contractors, vendors, food service providers, and guests—will be required to be fully vaccinated prior to their first entry into Juilliard at the start of the fall semester.
-Please see the Vaccination Requirements for the 2021-22 Academic Year sections below for details on the vaccine mandate, including information for international students and those who wish to request exemptions.
+Beginning in the spring semester, community members will also be required to receive a booster shot upon becoming eligible.
+Please see the Vaccination Requirements for the 2021-22 Academic Year and Booster Shot Requirement sections below for details on the vaccine and booster mandates, as well as specifics for international students and for those who wish to request exemptions.

 The following protocols have been put in place to protect the community: